 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?

-The escape routes are considered to be adequately protected (subject to recommendations which
+The escape routes are considered to be adequately protected (subject to recommendations which may be noted elsewhere in this report).

 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?